-The 25th anniversary of Mystery Girl, the perpetually shaded balladeer's final, ironically best-selling album released two months after his death, will be commemorated on May 20 with the release of a deluxe edition available in various configurations by Sony's Legacy Recordings, an imprint responsible for an acclaimed series of original album reissues by Elvis Presley, among others.
+The 25th anniversary of Mystery Girl, the perpetually shaded balladeer's final, ironically best-selling album released two months after his death, has been commemorated with the release of a deluxe edition available in various configurations by Sony's Legacy Recordings, an imprint responsible for an acclaimed series of original album reissues by Elvis Presley, among others.

 Mystery Girl – Deluxe comprises the album’s original 10 songs, spearheaded by "California Blue," She's a Mystery to Me," and the Top Ten smash “You Got It" – Orbison's first bona fide hit since the mammoth "Oh, Pretty Woman" 25 years earlier – are featured alongside nine previously unreleased studio and work-tape demos.

 The most notable is “The Way Is Love,” comprised of a digitally enhanced Orbison vocal track produced by John Carter Cash – son of Orbison's legendary Hendersonville neighbor Johnny Cash – at Cash Cabin Studio and layered with brand new guitar, drum and vocal accompaniment by Orbison's three sons – Roy Jr., Alex and Wesley.
 The elder Orbison recorded his original vocal pass on a boombox cassette player during a writing session with longtime co-writer Bill "Pretty Woman" Dees.